Survivor Series (2016): SmackDown

-The following SmackDown, Shane McMahon granted James Ellsworth a SmackDown contract for his dedication to the SmackDown brand.
+On the following episode of SmackDown, Shane McMahon granted James Ellsworth a SmackDown contract for his dedication to the SmackDown brand.
 AJ Styles criticized this decision, arguing that Ellsworth should earn his contract in a ladder match.
 Ellsworth accepted the challenge, with both his new contract and a future opportunity at the WWE World Championship on the line.
 Dean Ambrose, who had been repeatedly sent out of the arena, returned during the match and helped Ellsworth defeat Styles.

 The Miz confronted Daniel Bryan about retaining the Intercontinental Championship and gloated over Kalisto not winning his match.
 Bryan responded that the way Miz won his match humiliated SmackDown and then scheduled Miz to immediately defend the title against Kalisto.
 Miz won the match when Corbin distracted Kalisto.
 After the match, Corbin attacked Kalisto with the End of Days, while Miz's celebration was cut short by Dolph Ziggler with a Superkick.
 Bryan later scheduled The Miz to defend the Intercontinental Championship against Ziggler at TLC in a ladder match.
 As punishment for costing Kalisto two title opportunities and SmackDown the cruiserweight division, Bryan put Baron Corbin in a match against Kane.
 During the match, Kalisto attacked Corbin.
 Afterwards on Talking Smack, a chairs match between the two was scheduled for TLC.

 The dissension between SmackDown's women continued backstage as Alexa Bliss demanded another match for the SmackDown Women's Championship, which Becky Lynch accepted for TLC.
 After Natalya blamed Becky for her team's loss at Survivor Series, Shane blamed the entire team, especially the absence of Nikki Bella, and scheduled a match between Natalya and Becky.
 Becky won the match but was attacked afterwards by Alexa.
 The following week, during the contract signing, Becky attacked Alexa but was eventually put through a table by Alexa.
 The match between the two was made a tables match.
 Also backstage, Nikki Bella accused Carmella of being the one that attacked her at Survivor Series, which Carmella denied.
 Nikki added that regardless of who attacked her, she would settle her differences with Carmella at TLC in a no disqualification match.

 After winning the Survivor Series match for SmackDown's men's team, Bray Wyatt and Randy Orton challenged American Alpha, who had just become number one contenders for the SmackDown Tag Team Championship by defeating The Hype Bros, The Ascension, Breezango, The Usos, and The Vaudevillains in a Tag Team Turmoil, to put that spot on the line.
 The following week, Wyatt and Orton defeated American Alpha to become the number one contenders against Heath Slater and Rhyno at TLC.